DavidKozdra/GitPulse/README.md

 * [ ] web searches or even all github urls displayed also checked remotly.
 * [ ] Browser support beyond Chrome (Firefox, Edge).
 * [ ] Gitlab and npm and other repo systems maybe even docker ?
+* [ ] user stars and watch list labled as archived and notfications
 * [ ] Dark mode support for the banner and settings system.

 ## 🤝 Contributing